johnny49r/ESP_DSP_FFT/README.md

 2) SPECTRAL NO SLIDING - FFT data is returned in multiple blocks without sliding window overlap.

 3) SPECTRAL SLIDING - FFT data is returned using a sliding window with a 50% overlap.

+Google "FFT sliding window" for an explaination of the technique.